 Finishing Your Sign

-When I’m done painting a sign, I like to use a clear finish matte spray.
+When I’m done painting a sign, I use a clear finish matte spray.
 My go-to for this is the Rust-Oleum Chalked Sealer.
 It’s a very easy way to give your sign a protective finish, especially if you are planning on selling them.
 Dry time is fast and there is virtually no cleanup.
 Just spray and allow it to dry.

 Create Your Own Stencil Designs